(scroll down for full course information)

 - Museum Management: Inside Today’s Museums (3 credits)

-- Cultural Economics (3 credits)
+- Economics of Culture and Heritage (3 credits)

 - The Art of Display: Museology & Curatorship (3 credits)